lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

 ## Actors

-As said above, BrowserID is *federated* and *distributed*, which means we have several different entities operating under a healthy mutual distrust:
+As said above, BrowserID is *decentralized*, which means we have several different entities operating under a healthy mutual distrust:

   * **Primary Identity Authority** (or often just, *primary*) - A